 Needless to say, business leaders, hooked on cheap east European labour, immediately started squealing.
 They’d had two and a half years to think about kicking their habit, and their lobbyists had squeezed out a further two-year ‘implementation period‘ during which free movement would pretty much continue.
 But like the pathetic junkies they are, they’re hurting.
 Bless.

-UK prime minister Theresa May was said to be planning to push the MAC report throught her cabinet, despite opposition from remoaners Philip Hammond (finance minister) and Greg Clark (business minister and lobbyist for the business squealers).
+UK prime minister Theresa May was said to be planning to push the MAC report through her cabinet, despite opposition from remainers Philip Hammond (finance minister) and Greg Clark (business minister and lobbyist for the business squealers).